PyAndy/django-addview/README.md

 ## Configuration
 Django-addview expects only one config variable.
 It's : `ADDVIEW_GLOBAL_TEMPLATE_DIR = ...`
-which points to directory where you keep your project templates (It's good practice to keep templates inside one directory per project unless you write reusable app).
+which points to directory where you keep your project templates (It's good practice to keep templates inside one directory per project unless you write reusable apps).

 Django-addview can create your views in two locations.
 One is `ADDVIEW_GLOBAL_TEMPLATE_DIR` and second is `templates` directory inside your apps directory.
-You choose between them while adding view in gui.
+You choose between them while adding the view in the gui.

 Example of configuration: